Dr Layla Renshaw

 Media and popular representation and understanding of exhumation and forensic science.

-Methods of human identification.
+Methods of human identification and skeletal analysis.

 020 8417 7045